 - Rather than placing parking along the side and rear of the new school where it belongs in walkable neighborhood, the most recent plan calls for the destruction of a long-standing children’s playground across the street from the school site so that the land can be used for a parking lot.

 Like the plans presented on 15-December, these most recent modifications were made without broad public input.
 Equally relevant here, is the fact that the revised plans were only presented to a small group of property owners and members of a school committee.

-Both the relatively closed nature of decisions relating to the site design and the nature of the plans themselves are of concern to every member of the public who has learned about what has transpired.
+Both the closed nature of decisions relating to the site design and the nature of the plans themselves are of concern to members of the public who has learned about what has transpired.

 It’s widely accepted in the planning and design profession that open and inclusive public involvement build trust and fosters design excellence relevant to pedestrian-oriented development.
 The absence of such a process for Le Marchant-St. Thomas has unnecessarily lengthened the time by which a positive outcome could be reached and has generated unnecessary concern within the community.

 When considering what’s gone wrong with the LMST project, it’s helpful to understand what the provincial government’s project team might have done from the outset then compare to what was actually done.

 To facilitate this process from the outset the project team might have:

 - Identified a stakeholder involvement plan which enables the project team to assure that the broad set of viewpoints required for a holistic planning process are engaged from the beginning and throughout the project in a manner commensurate with their role.

 - Grasped that everyone in the catchment area are stakeholders as are the teachers.